ha7ilm/ha7ilm.github.io/_posts/2016-03-25-kickstarter.md

 layout: post
 ---

 > After writing this article, John has changed his mind, and he contacted me about resolving the situation.
-He and Valent F(x) made a Memorandum of Understanding about sharing the profit of KiwiSDR with me and Andrew Holme (the author of the GPS receiver code used in KiwiSDR). <br/><br/> During the last month, I've got a lot of mails from a lot of people.
+He made a Memorandum of Understanding about Valent F(x) giving a part of the profit of KiwiSDR to me and Andrew Holme (the author of the GPS receiver code used in KiwiSDR).<br/><br/> During the last month, I've got a lot of mails from a lot of people.
 Thanks everyone for your amazing support!
 It was not possible without you!

 <hr />